CacinieP/AgentBench/README.md

 > ⚠️ **Naming Notice**: This project is **not affiliated** with [THUDM/AgentBench](https://github.com/THUDM/AgentBench), the academic benchmark for evaluating LLM-as-Agent capabilities from Tsinghua University.
 The name collision is unintentional.
 If you are looking for the research benchmark (OS, Database, Knowledge Graph, WebShop, etc.), please visit the [THUDM repository](https://github.com/THUDM/AgentBench).
 This repo is an independent **EvalOps dashboard** for teams to regression-test their own AI agents.

-## What It Does
+## Features

-AgentBench is an EvalOps platform that helps teams ship reliable AI agents by providing:

-- **Test Suite Management** — Define test cases with inputs and expected outputs for your AI agents
+- **Test Suite Management** — Create custom test suites with inputs and expected outputs for your AI agents
 - **Regression Testing** — Run evaluations and track quality across agent versions
 - **Version Comparison** — Side-by-side diff between runs to catch regressions before deployment
-- **AI-Powered Analysis** — Claude analyzes failures and suggests fixes
+- **AI-Powered Analysis** — Multi-provider AI analyzes failures and suggests fixes

-## Why This Project?

-This project was selected from 45+ daily opportunity reports as the most validated hackathon idea:

-1. **EvalOps/Agent regression testing** appeared **12+ times** across 46 days of opportunity analysis — the single most recurring theme
-2. It perfectly embodies "AI coding as both means and product": we use AI (Claude Code) to build a platform that tests AI agents
-3. The "testing AI with AI" paradigm is both technically interesting and commercially relevant as agents enter production
+- **Multi-Provider Support** — Works with Anthropic, OpenAI, and any OpenAI-compatible API (DeepSeek, Mistral, Groq, Together, OpenRouter, SiliconFlow, etc.)
+- **Local-First** — All data stored in browser localStorage, no backend database required

 ## Tech Stack

 - **Next.js 16** (App Router, Turbopack)
 - **React 19** + TypeScript
 - **Tailwind CSS 4** — Dark theme dashboard UI
-- **Claude API** — AI-powered analysis of test failures
+- **Multi-Provider AI** — Anthropic / OpenAI / OpenAI-compatible APIs

 ## Getting Started